mashiike/cflog2otel/README.md

 ### Example of Mackerel Labeled Metrics

-see [lambda/mackerel](./lambda/mackerel) dir for more details.
+See [lambda/mackerel](./lambda/mackerel) dir for more details.

-include terraform code and [lambroll](https://github.com/fujiwara/lambroll) configuration.
+Include terraform code and [lambroll](https://github.com/fujiwara/lambroll) configuration.

 ### For Local Configuration Testing